Superconducting properties of 3D low-density TI-bipolaron gas in magnetic field: Comparison with the Experiment

-which follows from \eqref{48}, \eqref{33}, \eqref{32}.
+which follows from \eqref{48}, \eqref{30}.
 Hence there is a good agreement between experimental and theoretical dependencies \eqref{73}.

-The theory developed enables us to compare the temperature dependence of the value of the critical magnetic field in $YBa_2Cu_3O_7$ with experimental data~\cite{66}.
-Since the theory constructed in §6 describes a homogeneous state of a TI-bipolaron gas, then the critical field under consideration corresponds to a homogeneous Meissner phase.
-In paper~\cite{66} this field is denoted by $H_{c1}$ which is related to denotations of §6 as: $H_{c1}=H_{cr}$, $H_{c1||}=H_{cr\bot}$, $H_{c1\bot}=H_{cr||}$.
-To make a comparison with the experiment we use parameter values obtained earlier for $YBa_2Cu_3O_7$: $\tilde{\omega}=1.5$, $\tilde{\omega}_c=1.6$.
+The theory developed enables us to compare the temperature dependence of the value of the critical magnetic field in YBa$_2$Cu$_3$O$_7$ with experimental data~\cite{66}.
+Since the theory constructed in Section~\ref{Thermodyn} describes a homogeneous state of a TI-bipolaron gas, then the critical field under consideration corresponds to a homogeneous Meissner phase.
+In paper~\cite{66} this field is denoted by $H_{c1}$ which is related to denotations of Section~\ref{Thermodyn} as: $H_{c1}=H_{cr}$, $H_{c1||}=H_{cr\bot}$, $H_{c1\bot}=H_{cr||}$.
+To make a comparison with the experiment we use parameter values obtained earlier for YBa$_2$Cu$_3$O$_7$: $\tilde{\omega}=1.5$, $\tilde{\omega}_c=1.6$.
+Figure~\ref{fig12} shows a comparison of experimental dependencies $H_{c1\bot}(T)$ and $H_{c1||}(T)$~\cite{66} with theoretical dependencies \eqref{67}, where for $H_{max\;||,\bot}(T)$, we took the following experimental values: $H_{max\;||}=240$, $H_{max\;\bot}=816$.
+The results presented in Figure~\ref{fig12} confirm the conclusion (Section~\ref{Thermodyn}) that relations $H_{cr\bot}(T)/H_{cr||}(T)$ are independent of temperature.